Knole: Commercial and cultural uses

-Knole was the setting for the filming in January 1967 of the Beatles' videos that accompanied the release of "Penny Lane" and "Strawberry Fields Forever".
+Knole was the setting for the filming in January 1967 of the Beatles' videos that accompanied the release of Penny Lane and Strawberry Fields Forever.
 The stone archway through which the four Beatles rode on horses can still be seen on the southeastern side of the Bird House, which itself is on the southeastern side of Knole House.
-The same visit to Knole Park inspired another Beatles song, "Being for the Benefit of Mr. Kite!," which John Lennon wrote after buying an 1843 poster in a nearby antiques shop that advertised Pablo Fanque's Circus Royal.
+The same visit to Knole Park inspired another Beatles song, Being for the Benefit of Mr. Kite!, which John Lennon wrote after buying an 1843 poster in a nearby antiques shop that advertised Pablo Fanque's Circus Royal.

 Knole also appears in the 2008 film The Other Boleyn Girl, along with nearby Penshurst Place and Dover Castle.
 It has been featured in several other films including Burke and Hare (2010), Sherlock Holmes: A Game of Shadows and Pirates of the Caribbean: On Stranger Tides.

 The British Film Institute has a freely-available, family home film from 1961, showing how the park looked at that time.
 A 1950 film made by the Sevenoaks Ciné Society, an amateur group, features the house in Hikers' Haunt.
+In May 2025 Knole was featured on the BBC's Hidden Treasures of the National Trust.